Yoast/developer/docs/features/schema/plugins/yoast-seo-shopify.md

 This page documents the [schema.org](https://schema.org/) markup output by the Yoast SEO for Shopify plugin.

-The output is generally consistent with our [https://developer.yoast.com/features/schema/overview](general approach), but has some minor variations due to differences in platform mechanics.
+The output is generally consistent with our [general approach](https://developer.yoast.com/features/schema/overview), but has some minor variations due to differences in platform mechanics.

 ## Structured data and microdata removal